nik-aleliunas/EotE-Dice-Probability/README.md

     -D:/[BSADPC]*/ : Run time Dice Pool.

 Dice Roller:
   A roller for the EotE dice.
-Input dice as you would for the Dice Probability, and it will give you a random roll of that pool.
+Input a dice pool string at either run time or when the script promts to, and it wil lreturn a random roll for that pool.
+Pools are of the form /[BSADPC]*/.